NickCody/funk-o-phone/README.md

       You can do this by running `source .venv/bin/activate` in the terminal.
       The other steps (creating the virtual environment and installing the requirements) only need to be done once.

-      Also, touch designer's path has been appended with `.venv/lib/python3.11/site-packages`.
-Windows isn't supported yet, but I'll add support soon.
+NOTE: Also, touch designer's path has been appended with `.venv/lib/python3.11/site-packages`.
+      On Windows, you can name .venv, just venv, it doesn't matter from Touch Designer's perspectoive.

 ### Windows